 As with so many other cleaning processes, the DIY approach is perfectly possible so long as you familiarise yourself with the process and with the cleaning tools needed before getting stuck in.

 In the case of decking, knowing exactly what your decking is made from is also extremely important.
 As for the chemicals, we will introduce a natural wood decking clean that can cause damage to composite decking if you’re not careful.

 Cleaning your Natural Wood decking:

-If you decide to go ahead with a DIY decking clean across your natural wood deck, the first thing to do is invest in a deck cleaning solution from your local outdoor store, as well as a decking stain seal which will protect the surface from adverse weather conditions and keep the surface looking its best.
+If you decide to go ahead with a DIY decking clean across your natural wood deck, the first thing to do is invest in a deck cleaning solution from your local outdoor store, as well as a decking stain seal that will protect the surface from adverse weather conditions and keep the surface looking its best.

-In terms of the cleaning process itself, before you get started make sure you have the following handy and ready to use:
+In terms of the cleaning process itself, before you get started, make sure you have the following handy and ready to use:

 - Your chosen deck cleaner solution (we suggest using Net-Trol)